 Scientists, nutritionists and other smart people say that breakfast is the most important meal of the day.
 Dogwood Diner likes smart people.
-That’s why we serve breakfast seven days a week!
-And, if it’s so important, it may as well be delicious, like our decadent dishes of pineapple french toast, three varieties of pancakes, and [...]Read More
+That’s why we serve breakfast!
+And, if it’s so important, it may as well be delicious, like our decadent dishes of pineapple french toast, two varieties of pancakes, and pan-fried peanut butter stuffed […]Read More

 Make Dogwood Diner your after-dark destination for a cozy, comfortable dining experience with friends, family or that special someone.
-Our dinner menu sizzles with hearty, meat-centric dishes featuring fresh wild fish, tender poultry and grass-fed beef from Scott River Ranch located right here in Siskiyou County.
-Dinner dishes are served with inspired sides that will [...]Read More
+Our dinner specials sizzle with hearty, meat-centric dishes featuring fresh wild fish, organic, free-range chicken and grass-fed beef from Scott River Ranch located right here in Siskiyou County.
+Dinner dishes are served with inspired sides that […]Read More

 During the late 80’s and early 90’s, she traveled extensively in Europe and Asia and lived for extended periods in Israel and Japan, where her then-husband was doing post-doctoral research as a chemist.
 While living abroad, Kate took every opportunity to learn everything she could about the regions’ cultures and cuisine.